-A freshly baked loaf of bread is delivered to your doorstep every afternoon, as well as wood for the cold winter evenings.
-Home–made farm produce such as rusks, soups, a variety of jams and preserved products including quinces and green figs are available for purchase.
+Homemade farm products such as rusks, a variety of jams and preserved products including quinces and green figs are available for purchase.

 Kareeboom farmhouse is part of the famous Rondekop/Naresie wild flower route, which is world renowned for its wild flower season.
 It is situated 35km outside Nieuwoudtville, which boasts a stunning waterfall, glacial pavement, bulb nursery and flower reserve; 50km from Loeriesfontein, well known for its Windmill Museum; 90km from Calvinia with its Museum, historic Hantam House and the famous giant post box.

 PLEASE NOTE: There will be a limit set on the number of photographers and/or visitors entering the quiver tree forest between 18:00 and 06:00.
 A permit from the owner will be required at a cost of R250 per person should you be keen to experience the forest between these hours.
 Guests at Gannabos and Kareeboom have the privilege to come and go as they please, free of charge.

 Please remember that the quiver tree forest is on private property.